openservicemesh/osm-docs/content/docs/design_concepts/interfaces.md

 	// ExpectProxy catalogs the fact that a certificate was issued for an Envoy proxy and this is expected to connect to XDS.
 	ExpectProxy(certificate.CommonName)

-    // GetServicesForProxy returns a list of services the given Envoy is a member of based on its certificate,
+    // GetServicesFromEnvoyCertificate returns a list of services the given Envoy is a member of based on the certificate provided,
     // which is a cert issued to an Envoy for XDS communication (not Envoy-to-Envoy).
-	GetServicesForProxy(*envoy.Proxy) ([]service.MeshService, error)
+	GetServicesFromEnvoyCertificate(certificate.CommonName) ([]service.MeshService, error)

 	// RegisterProxy registers a newly connected proxy with the service mesh catalog.
 	RegisterProxy(*envoy.Proxy)